 Antarctica Glossary of terms I - Z

-ice blink - A brightness on the horizon,
+ice blink - A brightness

-called a "water sky".
+water and is called a "water sky".

 ice cap - A large dome-shaped mass of ice that is thick enough to cover all the landscape beneath it so appearing as a smooth coating of ice.
 Ice caps are smaller than ice sheets, usually under 50,000 square kilometres (19,000 square miles).
 Ice caps can deform and flow with gravity and spread outward in all directions.
 Freshwater.